 On the 3rd Saturday of each month between 4pm and 5pm there is a prayer walk around the town.
 We meet at church and go out in small groups to walk around the local area praying about local issues.
 Usually there is a group that stays in church praying (and having a brew ready for when the Prayer Walkers return).

 We meet every month or so for informal fellowship over bacon rolls and a brew.
 The aim is to provide a relaxed venue where day-to-day issues, practical matters and responsibilities affecting men can be discussed and solutions offered to those needing them.
 At the heart of this is the gaining of an insight into what the Christian faith expects from men and how it can guide us through life’s journey.
 We also take the time to put the world to rights and share some good humour whilst doing so.

 For details of the next baconfest, please get in touch.

 The Prayer Room is available whenever the church building is in use.
 The room can be used as a quiet place for prayer and contemplation and there are resources that can be used.
-On the 3rd Saturday of each month from 9-10am the prayer room is open.
-Members of the prayer team are there to pray for specific needs and requests of anyone who wishes to come.

 At the end of the morning service there are people available to pray with anyone who has specific needs or concerns.